 Make today the last day you get pushed around.

-Whether you were married or not, children custody disputes can be very difficult for all parties.
+Whether you were married or not, child custody disputes can be very difficult for all parties.
 Custody battles can be difficult and expensive.
-The Courts typically base custody orders based on the best interests of the children.
-We can help you ensure that the Court hears your side, and help enforce orders that are not being followed.
+The Courts typically base custody orders on the best interests of the children.
+We can help you ensure that the Court hears your side, and help you enforce orders that are not being followed.
 While it is important to be as cooperative as possible, you do not have to give in to every demand.

 Sometimes one side in a custody dispute will not want to comply with the orders.
 Maybe your ex is refusing to allow you to see your children, or refusing to get them back on time.
 This may be some kind of attempt to control you and your children.
 Maybe you’ve had some problems and have limited visitation.
 You may be feeling lost and alone.
-Once you have an experienced advocate on your side, you will alone any more.
-We can help you with enforcing an order that is not being followed.
-If it takes a contempt action, or the involvement of the police, we will be there and help you through it.
+Once you have an experienced advocate on your side, you will not be alone any more.
+We can help you enforce an order that is not being followed.
+Regardless of whether it takes a contempt action, or the involvement of the police, we will be there and help you through it.
 Often, once the other side knows you can’t be pushed around anymore, they will comply.
-We can help you with that.

 Custody and Visitation

 The Court’s primary consideration for a Custody and Visitation plan is the best interests of the children.
 Determining a plan can be a lengthy and difficult process.
 The more you and your ex agree on custody and visitation, the more control the two of you will have over the final plan.
 But you don’t need to agree on everything your ex wants, and you don’t need to get pushed around.
 If you have limited visitation, we can help you understand how to improve the situation.